View the full prospectus in PDF

 This monthly report contains a comprehensive analysis of the fundamentals that drive power prices in the Eastern/ERCOT Grid, as well as implied gas heat rates, net import/export, and the power market’s impacts on related fossil fuel markets.
 PIRA uses its proprietary energy and capacity models in preparing these outlooks.
 Highlights include:

-This essential long-term forecast (currently through 2030) of load, resources, on-peak/off-peak power prices, and related implied gas heat rates covers all major hubs throughout the Eastern, Western and ERCOT interconnections — including out-of-cycle updates when significant changes occur in the fundamentals.
+Available through PIRA’s new client portal, this essential long-term forecast (currently through 2035) of load, resources, on-peak/off-peak power prices, and related implied gas heat rates covers all major hubs throughout the Eastern, Western and ERCOT interconnections- including out-of-cycle updates when significant changes occur in the fundamentals.

 These two monthly reports provide analysis and data on a wide range of issues affecting supply, demand, balances and, ultimately, prices of coal in the various U.S. supply basins and consuming regions.
 Coverage includes developments in metallurgical coal and related thermal markets and trade.
 The U.S. Coal Stockpile Estimates report provides estimates of stocks in 10 regions along with their possible implications on coal pricing.

-Brief, timely reports and market commentaries that cover topics that are relevant in the near term and can influence trading strategy.
+Brief, timely reports and market commentaries that cover topics that are relevant near-term and can influence trading strategy.
 Such items may include reports on important issues that impact and could impact future electricity markets.
-Recent example: PJM RPM capacity auction analysis (in advance of the auction).
+Recent example: PJM RPM Capacity Auction Analysis (in advance of the auction).

 PIRA Online is the gateway to timely and convenient short- and long-term price forecasts for North American electricity markets.
 It is the easiest way for clients to interact with PIRA’s data sets and to take advantage of multiple-user, multi-site licenses.
 It includes: